cockroachlabs/workshop_labs/lab2_student_instructions_query.md

 Collect the *stmt-bundle* from the AdminUI.

 Explore the data gathered for query execution.
-This data will be helpful if you you are experiencing a problem and need advise from Cockroach Labs.
+This data will be helpful if you are experiencing a performance issues and need advise from Cockroach Labs.

 -- Extra Credit
 --